marttp/netflix-clone/advanced/netflix-clone-with-redux/README.md

 - It provides a single source of truth.
 - State is read only.
 - Changes are made with pure function.
-- Changes in your application will be more predictable and tracable.
+- Changes in your application will be more predictable and traceable.
 - It is easy to integrate with any view libraries.

 <a id="when"></a>